A DIY wedding can be tedious and stressful for everyone involved. So much so, that it can turn couples against each other.

 Budget is usually the main factor when deciding on a host bar vs cash bar.
 Traditionally, the groom's family would pay the bar tab at a wedding.
 Nowadays most couples are paying their own way though, causing cash bars to become more common.
 However, if the couple opts to cover part or all of the bar expenses, most prefer to choose a bar package in order to more accurately budget.

 Always indicate the type of bar on offer on your invitations as well as the payment options i.e. cash or card.

 One last thing to consider regarding your drinks is the wedding bartender cost.
 Many venues provide a bartender on the night.
-Make sure you talk to your event manager about if a bartender or bartenders are included along with any service charge costs.
+Make sure you talk to your event manager about if a bartender or multiple bartenders are included along with any service charge costs.